 Prior to the formal paneling process, each application will receive an initial screening to ensure that all required forms, signatures and documentation are present.
 An application will be considered non-responsive and will not be evaluated by the review panel if it is received after the closing date for receipt of applications, the applicant fails to submit an original, signed Form SF-424 by the application closing date (paper applications only), or the application does not provide for the operation of a MBEC.
-Other application deficiencies will be accounted for during panel review, and may result in point deductions.
+Other application deficiencies may be accounted for through point deductions during panel review.